 My primary research interests are to understand the determinants of virus-specific T cell responses to persistent viral infections with neurological manifestations, the co-evolution of the pathogen and the human immune response and how a better understanding of these interactions might lead to better treatment of these infections.

-The main focus has been on human immunodeficiency virus (HIV) because the rapid evolution of this virus allows real-time evaluation of the interplay between the virus and the infected human host, but my group also works on hepatitis C virus (HCV) and human polyomavirus JC (JCV).
+The main focus has been on human immunodeficiency virus type 1 (HIV-1) because the rapid evolution of this virus allows real-time evaluation of the interplay between the virus and the infected human host, but my group also works on hepatitis C virus (HCV) and human polyomavirus JC (JCV).

-Neurological disturbances are frequent in patients with HIV or AIDS.
-They occur in 30-50% of HIV-infected individuals and can present as the initial symptom, throughout the course of the disease or in advanced AIDS.
+Neurological disturbances are frequent in patients with HIV-1 or AIDS.
+They occur in 30-50% of HIV-infected individuals and can present as the initial symptom, throughout the disease or in advanced AIDS.

-HIV might affect the nervous system directly or may act indirectly by weakening the immune system so that tumors of the nervous system or other infections develop.
-One example is reactivation of JCV, which cases Progressive Multifocal Leukoencephalopathy (PML) in about 5% of untreated AIDS patients and an immune reconstitution inflammatory syndrome (IRIS) in HIV infected patients receiving antiretroviral therapy.
-Because a JCV-specific T-cell response is associated with PML survival it is necessary to better understand the determinants of these responses and how they might be reinforced.
+HIV-1 might affect the nervous system directly or may act indirectly by weakening the immune system so that tumors of the nervous system or other infections develop.
+One example is the reactivation of JCV, which cases Progressive Multifocal Leukoencephalopathy (PML) in about 5% of untreated AIDS patients and an immune reconstitution inflammatory syndrome (IRIS) in HIV-infected patients receiving antiretroviral therapy.
+Because a JCV-specific T-cell response is associated with PML survival, it is necessary to understand better the determinants of these responses and how they might be reinforced.